Inspiration, essential items and unique ideas for designing your own modern home office.

 Home Office Windows & Lighting

-We're including this one on the list first because it's one that tends to be left for last or forgotten altogether when planning out the office.
+We're including this on the list first because it's one that tends to be left for last or forgotten altogether when planning out the office.

 This usually goes two ways: